Veil of Maya

-Veil of Maya is an American metalcore band, formed in Chicago, Illinois, by members Marc Okubo and Sam Applebaum in 2004.
-They are currently signed to Sumerian Records and have released six studio albums.
-Their first four albums are considered to be deathcore, but their fifth album, Matriarch, is considered to be metalcore.
-They have also been associated with djent.
+Veil of Maya is an American metalcore band formed in Chicago, Illinois in 2004.
+It consists of guitarist Marc Okubo, drummer Sam Applebaum, and bassist Danny Hauser.
+They are signed to Sumerian Records and have released seven studio albums, with their most recent, Mother, being released in 2023.

 History

 Formation and demo (2004–2006)

-Veil of Maya formed in 2004 in Chicago, Illinois after melodic death metal band Insurrection broke up, which led members Marc (lead guitar), Sam (drums) and Kris (bassist) to start up the new project.
-Guitarist Timothy Marshall and vocalist Adam joined shortly thereafter.
+Veil of Maya formed in 2004 in Chicago, Illinois after melodic death metal band Insurrection broke up, which led members Marc Okubo (lead guitar), Sam Applebaum (drums), and Kristopher Higler (bassist) to start a new project.
+Guitarist Timothy Marshall and vocalist Adam Clemans joined shortly thereafter.